spatialnetworkslab/vue-gg/docs/transform/mutarise.md

 to `summarise`, but instead of collapsing the dataframe to a single row or one row per group, it will add one or more new columns with the summarised values.
 This might seem strange, but is actually very powerful in combination with `mutate` to calculate all sorts of useful values.
-Say, for example, that you have a dataframe with one column containing dates, and one column containg turnover of that day.
-It could be intersting to calculate what percentage of your total turnover over the entire period was made on which day.
+For example, if you have a dataframe with one column containing dates, and one column containg sales turnover of that day.
+It could be interesting to calculate what percentage of your total turnover over the entire period was made on which day.
 To do this, you would have to get the sum of the entire column, and divide each row by that amount.
-This is easily solved by using `mutarise` followed by `mutate`.
+This can be solved by using `mutarise` followed by `mutate`.

-### Instructions
+## Instructions
 | Type   | Description                                               | Result                           |
 | ------ | --------------------------------------------------------- | -------------------------------- |
 | Object | Object containing aggregation instructions per new column | New columns with summarised data |

-### Usage
+## Usage

-As mentioned before, the syntax to `mutarise` is the same as [summarise](./summarise.md), so that won't repeated.
+As mentioned before, the syntax to `mutarise` is the same as [summarise](./summarise.md).
 The difference, however, is the result of the operation.
 When summarising an entire dataframe (i.e. ungrouped data), the result will always be a new dataframe with only one row.
 While `mutarise`, instead, adds a column to the existing dataframe for each new column mentioned in the instructions Object.